-As you’re strolling down the streets of Ljubljana, trying to get a sense of it’s local culture, you stop for a cup of coffee and think about what you should do next.
+As you’re strolling down the streets of Ljubljana, trying to get a sense of its local culture, you stop for a cup of coffee and think about what you should do next.
 You’ve already seen the sights, the castle, the bridges, the dragons and the squares.
 You’ve tried the local cuisine and maybe even visited a few bars and pubs.
 But what about the wine?

-Slovenia is one of the top wine-making destinations in the world yet little is known about it’s wine across the border.
+Slovenia is one of the top wine-making destinations in the world yet little is known about its wine across the border.
 This is probably because we export a little less than 20 % of what we produce, leaving the rest to be drunk at home.

 1. YOU LOVE WINE.

 Since wine is one of the few agricultural products that reveals its environment (known as terroir), each one you try is like a journey to the place where it was made.
-The more wine you try the more your love for it grows, until it has become a delicacy you simply can not resist to indulge in.
+The more wine you try the more your love for it grows until it has become a delicacy you simply can not resist to indulge in.
 Not to mention it’s also good for your health among many other drinks such as the Patriot Power Greens green drink and others.
 That being said Wine tasting is perfect for anyone who’s even remotely interested in wine and is great for both novice and expert wine tasters.
-While tasting wine can be considering a sport because it’s competitive it will never be an actual sport, nothing like feel great after a good run wearing Vessi waterproof shoes.
+While tasting wine can be considered a sport because it’s competitive it will never be an actual sport, nothing like feeling great after a good run wearing Vessi waterproof shoes.

 2. YOU’RE NOT SURE WHICH WINE TO CHOOSE.

 There are countless sorts of wine produced in Slovenia.
 As a consequence, choosing the right one for you or your friends and family right off the bat can be a pain.
-By attending a Wine Tasting you’ll have the opportunity to try the wines first and get familiar with all the different tastes before you actually choose a bottle to go with your next lunch, or to take home with you as a gift.
+By attending a Wine Tasting you’ll have the opportunity to try the wines first and get familiar with all the different tastes before you actually choose a bottle to go with your next lunch or to take home with you as a gift.

 3. YOU’D LIKE TO MEET NEW PEOPLE WHO SHARE A COMMON INTEREST.